TRaSH-Guides/Guides/docs/Misc/How-to-setup-Torguard-for-port-forwarding.md

 ![!Torguard Global VPN Network](images/torguard/globalvpnnetwork-list.png)

 !!! important
-    Also check if your choosen server supports OpenVPN or Wireguard depending what you want to use.
+    Also check if your chosen server supports OpenVPN or Wireguard depending what you want to use.

 ### Get your VPN IP